For those with interstitial lung disease, the progression of their illness can pose significant challenges in their day-to-day lives..

 “My continuing care retirement community elected me president of the resident’s council,” she says.
 “My biggest goal is to get through this year doing an effective job and making some good changes.”

-Lung Institute provides cellular therapy to help treat chronic lung disease.
+Lung Health Institute provides cellular therapy to help treat chronic lung disease.
 For more information on our treatment program and wellness options, contact us at 888-745-6697 today.